Celebrity Cruises takes delivery of Celebrity Ascent

 - And, the return of the Magic Carpet, an engineering feat soaring cantilevered above the sea, offering guests uninterrupted vistas while sipping cocktails or having dinner.

-Setting Sail on Celebrity Ascent
+Setting sail on Celebrity Ascent

 Following Celebrity Ascent’s maiden voyage, she will offer a variety of alternating Eastern and Western Caribbean vacations through late April, when she then heads to the Mediterranean for sailings from Barcelona and Rome.